-What is The Best IC Pixel Type for My LED Display?
+What is the Best Pixel for my LED Display?

 When it comes to LED lighting, the sheer volume in the variety can be more confusing than helpful.
-Not all LED strips or strings are created equal, so your best option towards finding the perfect solution for your lighting needs will be dependent on your particular use case.
+Not all LED fixtures are created equal, so your best option towards finding the perfect solution for your lighting needs will be dependent on your particular use case.

-While a wide variety of pixel types exist, Advatek support 50+ IC chips with the pixel protocol list, and we are continually adding protocols all the time.
-For this article we’ll be focusing particularly on three very distinct protocols, which are listed below:
+While a wide variety of pixel types exist, Advatek supports 68+ IC chips and our team are continually adding protocols all the time.
+See our list of Supported Pixel Protocols.
+This article will be focusing particularly on three very distinct protocols, which are listed below:

-Sometimes referred to as neopixels, this integrated light source usually comes in a variety of colours alongside a driver that is concealed inside a 5050 sized (5mm x 5mm) RGB LED package.
-This pixel type is data only and is popular for its simple design.
-It doesn’t need a clock line and boasts an impressive small form-factor and so is easily mountable on a flexible PCB strip, like Advatek’s DCDC LED Strip range.
+This integrated light source usually comes in a variety of colors alongside a driver that is concealed inside a 5050 sized (5mm x 5mm) RGB LED package.
+This pixel type is Data-Only and is popular for its simple design.
+It boasts an impressively small form-factor and so is easily mountable on a flexible PCB strip.

 The WS2812B operates on a 400Hz Pulse Width Modulated (PWM) frequency rate.
 Although this rate provides persistence of vision for the human eye, it will not translate well to cameras.
 When shooting with a 24fps camera, the minimum PWM rate of the pixels you’re filming should be about 720Hz, so this pixel type will not be adequate for cameras.